nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 implement additional logic wherever it made sense for our target user (e.g. when we delete a Position, all Applicants to that Position are deleted as well to avoid
 Applicants to a non-existing Position).

-**<u>Effort required:</u>** 110 - 120%
+**<u>Effort required:</u>** approximately 120%

-Many commands are adaptations of the original AB3 code (e.g. `add-applicant`, `delete-applicant`) so not much work was needed to adapt it to what we wanted.
-However, besides our weekly inputs of coding, we had to brainstorm and constantly adapt our code to better fit our user's needs.
-The challenges faced as mentioned also delayed many features into later weeks, requiring more effort to be put into the project.
-But overall, our product is not strikingly outstanding with fancy UI, "clever" logical code or AI-integrated but rather maintaining a realistic, simplistic code base for future developers to further improve on.
+Some commands are adaptations of the original AB3 code (e.g. `add-applicant`, `delete-applicant`), but much effort was required to handle the interaction between `Position` and `Applicant` as stated above.
+Also, we brainstormed and constantly adapted our code to better fit our user's needs.
+Features were implemented to enable the calculation and visualization of statistics, and allow users to undo previous modifications.
+Considering the above points, we think the effort required for our project is approximately 120%.

 **<u>Achievements:</u>** Better understood JavaFX, interweaving code bases, planning and delivering, software engineering on a whole
 We feel that many of the initial outcomes of the project were achieved, such as integrating software engineering related principles into our project while at the same